Updated on October 9th, 2020

 If your friend or loved one is already experimenting with drugs and alcohol or has already developed an addiction, it’s not too late to get help.
 A long-term addiction treatment regimen that consists of drug detox, inpatient or outpatient rehab, and continued care services like IOP and sober living will give your loved one the best chance at a life of sustained sobriety.

-Call Nova Recovery Center today and let us help you overcome your addiction as you learn how to live a life of lasting sobriety.
+Call Nova Recovery Center at (512) 605-2955today and let us help you overcome your addiction as you learn how to live a life of lasting sobriety.